radzima-green-travel/green-travel-combine/.github/ISSUE_TEMPLATE/uikit-bug-report.md

 **Expected result**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots/video to help explain your problem.

 **Radzima app version**
  - Build [e.g. 1.4.1]